R4ffi/c-sharp-9/src/ConsoleApp/Slides/03-Recap.md

 + Very cool for fans of parameterless constructors

 ## Records
-+ You can get rid of a lot of boilerplate
++ You can get rid of a lot of boilerplate code
 - You lose some flexibility

 ## Target-typed new expressions